 Now most studies have shown that a MCT oil is the best.
 Coconut oil being after that because it has naturally 50 odd percent worth of MCT in there, as well.
 Then really, you know it's preference over taste and so on.
 But often in terms of whether it then goes to like hemp oil, olive oil and so on and often that's where you see a price point difference.

 A hemp seed oil with CBD you'll probably find that the price point is on the lower side.
 If you've got a full spectrum oil which is on a MCT oil then the price point is probably going to be a little bit higher.
 That's the reason why.
 It's because of the combination between the CBD carrier and the type of CBD: whether there's a full spectrum, a distillate, or whole plant or broad spectrum.
 They're gonna be your differences, okay.

 What else?
 Now in terms of how you can take CBD, there are lots of different ways and it’s down to personal preference as to how you wanna take them.
-What you do need to know is that depending on how you take it depends on how quickly you see the effects and how long that's going to last.
-Also, how much of the CBD you're actually going to feel the benefit of.
+What you do need to know is that depending on how you take it depends on how quickly [it is absorbed].

 For example, if you're taking say for example you've got a 500 milligram bottle.
 In fact, let me just touch on this.
 On the bottles what you'll often find is a percentage which is really confusing.
 5%, 10%, 15% you know for me before I got into this I was thinking, well, 5% of what?
 You know it's really hard to understand.

 What you need to find is how many milligrams of CBD is in that bottle, okay.
 That will give you the content of CBD you've got in there.
 All right so you're looking to the back.
 Say for example you had a 500 milligram bottle let's say for argument sake that that bottle was 15 mil.
 So you got 500 divided by 15 mils that's 33 milligrams or just over per millilitre.